hnez/BlockBot-documentation/protocols/README.md

 Specifications
 ==============

-To generate sytled html files from the Markdown sources in this folder install pandoc and run `make`.
+To generate styled html files from the Markdown sources in this folder install pandoc and run `make`.

 - *bytecode* - Bytecode format and VM Specification